molpopgen/fwdpy/docs/customFitness.rst

    from fwdpy.fitness cimport genotype_fitness_updater,fitness_function_finalizer,make_custom_fitness,return_w_plus1

-   #This defines the behavior of our type.
+   #This is our type that we will use in Python.
    #The __cinit__ function is a "constructor"
    #which creates a fitness function that can be
    #passed to the C++ code behind fwdpy.
 Where you see